chef-boneyard/gunicorn/README.md

 - path: name attribute.
 The path where the configuration file will be created
 - template: template to use when rendering the configuration file. default is `gunicorn.py.erb` (part of this cookbook)
 - cookbook: cookbook to look for template file in. default is this cookbook `gunicorn`
 - listen: the socket to bind to.
-A string of the form: 'HOST', 'HOST:PORT', 'unix:PATH'. default is `0.0.0.0:8000` or listen on port 8000 on all interfaces
+A string of the form: 'HOST', 'HOST:PORT', 'unix:PATH'. default is `0.0.0.0:8000` or listen on port 8000 on all interfaces.
+Can also be an array of addresses.
 - backlog: The maximum number of pending connections. default is `2048`
 - preload_app: Whether application code should be loaded before the worker processes are forked. default is `false`
 - worker_processes: The number of worker process for handling requests. default is `4`